Tuesday, November 10, 2015

 All that mattered to my grandmother was that all three of her boys came home, just as their father and uncles had done in WWI.
 None of my dad's generation of brothers stayed in Newfoundland, where there wasn't any work.
 Bill went to Toronto and Dad and Jack to Detroit, where they married and both still live, at 90 & 91.
 The younger two did their time during Korea.
 An uncle on the other side was career Army, even working as a civilian employee after his 30 years were done.
 My brother was in the US Navy Reserve for 20 years, and my husband did a brief stint in the Army until his bad knees ended that notion.
 I've lived my entire life around men who served their country and then went on with their lives, and I can think of nothing I find more inspiring.
 Maybe that's why I'm fond of writing about warriors or ex-warriors in fantasy, future or contemporary settings.

 The most recent of my many fictional military men is Sig Nowicki in Thankful for You: out now from Decadent Publishing.
 Check it out here.

 Happy Veteran's Day, Rememberance Day or Armistice Day.
 Please remember to honor our troops and veterans, however they served!

-Frantically trying to juggle, 2 teenagers, one husband (more than enough some days) and still find time to write, so that the voices in my head will be quiet!
+Frantically trying to juggle real life and still find time to write, so that the voices in my head will be quiet!